yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

-# WebOTX Application Server V10 Cluster Construction Guide  ( EXPRESSCLUSTER X )
+# WebOTX Application Server V10 Cluster Construction Guide  (EXPRESSCLUSTER X)

 ## Preface
-This document describes the procedure in order to create a 2 nodes Active-standby cluster of WebOTX Application Server 10.x (WebOTX AS) by EXPRESSCLUSTER X 4 on Windows.
+This document describes the procedure in order to create a 2 nodes active-standby cluster of WebOTX Application Server 10.x (WebOTX AS) by EXPRESSCLUSTER X 4 on Windows.

 ## Determing a system configuration
 ### Applicable software
 OS
-- Windows Server 2012
-- Windows Server 2012 R2
-- Windows Server 2016
+- Windows Server 2012/2012 R2/2016

 ### Other software
 - WebOTX Application Server V10.x
 - EXPRESSCLUSTER X 4.x for Windows